cerner/splunk-pickaxe/README.md

 under the `config` section.
 [This doc](http://docs.splunk.com/Documentation/Splunk/latest/RESTREF/RESTsearch#saved.2Fsearches.2F.7Bname.7D) contains all the properties for an alert.

+By default the alert name will have the splunk environment name appended to it to differentiate its alert from others.
+This can be disabled in the alert's config by setting `pickaxe.environment.in.name` to `false`.

 #### Common Overrides

  * To tweak the schedule set `cron_schedule` in the `config` section.
 By default its setup to run every hour.
 This should be a cron value (i.e. `0 10 * * 1` or run every Monday at 10am)